A manifesto, a shop, a ship

 Practice.

-Poudrette does not exist to replace the flush toilet, condemn synthetic fertilizer, or tell anyone how to live.
+Poudrette does not exist to replace the flush toilet, condemn synthetic fertiliser, or tell anyone how to live.
 It exists to make one alternative more available, more beautiful, and more intelligible than it currently is.

 The rest is up to whoever decides to try it.